postcss/postcss/API.md

 });
 ```

+Arguments:

+* `propFilter: (string|RegExp) optional`: string or regular expression
+  to filter declarations by property name.
+  * `callback (function)`: iterator, that will receive node itself and an index.

-If you pass a string or regular expression as `filter`, only those declarations whose
+If you pass a `propFilter`, only those declarations whose property matches
-property matches`filter` will be iterated over.
+`propFilter` will be iterated over.

 ```js
 // Make flat design